percona/proxysql-admin-tool-doc/source/proxysql-v2.rst

                                       updating the list.
    --debug                            Enables additional debug logging.
    --help                             Displays this help text.

    These options are the possible operations for proxysql-admin.
-   One of the options below must be provided.
+   Provide one of the following options:
    --adduser                          Adds the Percona XtraDB Cluster application user to the ProxySQL database --disable, -d                      Remove any Percona XtraDB Cluster configurations from ProxySQL --enable, -e                       Auto-configure Percona XtraDB Cluster nodes into ProxySQL